mroonga/mroonga/doc/source/reference/server_variables.rst

 mroonga_log_file
 ----------------

-The path of the log file of mroonga.
+The path of the log file of Mroonga.
 The default value is ``groonga.log``.

 Here is an example transcript to change log file to ``/tmp/mroonga.log``::